undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for Colorado State University was 85.55%, a testament to the outstanding educational experience provided by this institution.
+As reported in 2025, the freshman retention rate for Colorado State University was 85.9%, demonstrating the exceptional quality of the educational experience at this institution.

 Student Body